canonical/open-documentation-academy/multipass/macOS.md

 minikube                                      latest           minikube is local Kubernetes
 ```

-Let’s launch an instance running Ubuntu 22.10 (“Kinetic Kudu”) by typing the command `multipass launch kinetic`
+Launch an instance running Ubuntu 22.10 ("Kinetic Kudu") by typing the `multipass launch kinetic` command.

-Now we have an instance running which has been named randomly by Multipass, in my case it is called breezy-liger.
+Now, you have an instance running and it has been named randomly by Multipass.
+In this case, it has been named "breezy-liger".

 ```plain
 $ multipass launch kinetic
 Launched: breezy-liger
 ```

-We can check some basic info about our new instance by running the following:
+You can check some basic info about your new instance by running the following command:

 `multipass exec breezy-liger -- lsb_release -a`